Re-action VS Pro-action

 When we try to force horses to do things, it's often because it's what we've seen someone else do & we're at a loss as to what to do.
 When we use force, we are telling horses that we are not listening to them & are not considerate of their feelings, which will cause them to lose trust & confidence in us.
 Horses don't understand physical punishment or why they're being forced to do things.
 They will recall the the negative associations with the people & circumstances & begin to over-react more strongly in those situations.

 What we don't realize about these types of situations, is that we are unintentionally creating an instant accumulation of stress, fear & anxiety that can manifest itself in unwanted ways at a later time, that we will be at a loss to identify a cause for.
 This is where we have to create the time & patience necessary to help our horses & ourselves through these situations & learning curves.

 What is the solution?
-Take the time to create games & puzzles for your horse's developing & inquisitive mind that involve fun personal interaction, not forcing them to do only the things you want to do.
-Use your horse's choices to expand on their environment.
-If they suddenly become interested in an object being passed, use your horse's choices to create a game or puzzle with the object of interest.
-You can incorporate lifting feet & grooming intermittently as you're exploring new ideas in how to use these objects to your advantage to create a connection, listening, confidence & relaxation.
+Making the time to create games & puzzles for our horse's developing & inquisitive mind that involve fun personal interaction time, not just forcing them to do only the things we want to do.
+Use our horse's choices to expand on their environment.
+If they suddenly become interested in an object being passed, use our horse's choices to create a game or puzzle with the object of interest.
+We can incorporate lifting feet & grooming intermittently as we're exploring new ideas in how to use these objects to our advantage to create a connection, listening, confidence & relaxation.

 Horses ( & dogs) are like little programmable robots who are eager & willing to learn in the right environment.
-They only repeat the behaviours that you allow.
-If you allow a young horse to buck & act up in particular areas without immediate redirection to achieve relaxation & a calm mindset, you are responsible for the behaviours being elicited, not your horse.
+They only repeat the behaviours that we allow.
+If we allow a young horse to buck & act up in particular areas without immediate redirection to achieve relaxation & a calm mindset, we are responsible for the behaviours being elicited, not our horse.